Fibular collateral ligament: Structure

+Relations

 Immediately below its origin is the groove for the tendon of the popliteus.

 The greater part of its lateral surface is covered by the tendon of the biceps femoris; the tendon, however, divides at its insertion into two parts, which are separated by the ligament.

 Deep to the ligament are the tendon of the popliteus, and the inferior lateral genicular vessels and nerve.